lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

          is bidirectional, up or down";
     }
     list target-value {
-      key "position";
+      key "index";
       uses tv-struct;
       description
         "A list of value to compare with the header field value.
          If target value is a singleton, position must be 0.
          For use as a matching list for the mo-match-mapping matching operator, positions should take consecutive values starting from 1.";
     }
     leaf matching-operator {
       type schc:mo-type;
+      must
-      must "../target-value or derived-from-or-self(., 'mo-ignore')" {
+        "../target-value or derived-from-or-self(., 'mo-ignore')" {
         error-message
           "mo-equal, mo-msb and mo-match-mapping need target-value";
         description
           "target-value is not required for mo-ignore";
       }